-This three-year environmental study, initiated in early 2016, will be completed in accordance with NEPA and other regulatory requirements, to consider possible I-11 corridor routes for the approximate 280-mile area between Nogales and Wickenburg.
-The first step is developing an ASR that will assess a wide range of corridor alternatives and options, along with opportunities and constraints.
-Subsequently, a Tier 1 EIS will evaluate in greater detail a smaller number of corridor alternatives, including segments that may advance as independent projects.
-These corridor alternatives will be evaluated against a No Build Alternative, also known as a “do nothing” alternative.
+This three-year environmental study, initiated in 2016, will be completed in accordance with the National Environmental Policy Act (NEPA) and other regulatory requirements, to consider possible I-11 corridor alternatives for the approximately 280-mile area between Nogales and Wickenburg.
+The first step is to assess a wide range of corridor alternatives and options, along with opportunities and constraints, which is now documented in the Alternatives Selection Report (hyperlink).
+Subsequently, a Draft Tier 1 EIS will evaluate in greater detail a smaller number of corridor alternatives, including segments that may advance as independent projects.
+These corridor alternatives will be evaluated against a No-Build Alternative, also known as a “do-nothing” alternative.

-NEPA was enacted by Congress in December 1969 and signed into law in January 1970, establishing the broad national framework for protecting our environment.
+The National Environmental Policy Act was enacted by Congress in December 1969 and signed into law in January 1970, establishing the broad national framework for protecting our environment.
 NEPA's basic policy is to assure that all branches of government give proper consideration to the environment prior to undertaking any major federal action that significantly affects the environment.
-Under NEPA, federal lead agencies, such as FHWA, are required to consider impacts of a proposed action on social, cultural, natural, and economic resources.
+Under NEPA, federal lead agencies, such as FHWA, are required to consider impacts of a proposed action on social, cultural, natural and economic resources.